Wood drying: Kiln drying

 The process of artificial or 'oven' drying consists basically of introducing heat.
 This may be achieved directly, using natural gas and/or electricity, or indirectly, through steam-heated heat exchangers.
 Solar energy is also an option.
 In the process, deliberate control of temperature, relative humidity and air circulation creates variable conditions to achieve specific drying profiles.
-To achieve this, the timber is stacked in chambers that are fitted with equipment to control atmospheric temperature, relative humidity and circulation rate (Walker et al., 1993; Desch and Dinwoodie, 1996).
+To achieve this, the timber is stacked in chambers that are fitted with equipment to control atmospheric temperature, relative humidity and circulation rate.

 Chamber drying provides a means of overcoming the limitations imposed by erratic weather conditions.
 With kiln drying, as is the case with air drying, unsaturated air is used as the drying medium.
 Almost all commercial timbers of the world are dried in industrial kilns.
 A comparison of air drying, conventional kiln and solar drying is given below: